intarchboard/committee-model/Committee-Model.md

 Virtual full board meetings may be convened outside of the regular schedule if the IAB chair determines they are necessary.
-These should only be convened for extraordinary cases in response to time-sensitive deadlines, such as voting on how to respond to an appeal or a sudden vacancy, etc. In such cases, there must be a clear agenda, and some of the IAB members should have prepared written proposals or reports to the IAB beforehand.
+These should only be convened for extraordinary cases in response to time-sensitive deadlines, such as voting on how to respond to an appeal or a sudden vacancy, etc. In such cases, the meetings must be scheduled at least a week in advance (longer is preferable), there must be a clear agenda, and some of the IAB members should have prepared written proposals or reports to the IAB beforehand.
 In general, responding to time-sensitive issues should be primarily handled over email or messaging.